 It instantly brightens the paint but keeps it within the same color family that you fell in love with.
 Since discovering this, I’ve lightened the paint for our guest bedroom and our playroom.
 I want our home to feel fresh and let the natural light be the star of the show.
 This allowed me to put some color in our home while doing just that.
 Here’s a look at both rooms:

-Now, of course, if you find a color and it’s a little too light, you can ask your local paint store to darken it by 50%.
-I’m not sure about other stores, but Sherwin Williams will lighten or darken a small paint sample for you also if you’re not ready to commit to a gallon just yet.
+Absolutely!
+I’m not sure about other stores, but Sherwin-Williams will lighten or darken a small paint sample for you if you’re not ready to commit to a gallon just yet.

 How do they do this exactly?
 From what I’ve heard, if you want to lighten a paint color for example, they’ll only add half the color drops compared to the original paint color.
 But!
 I’ve been noticing the formulas on my paint cans lately after sharing a lot of paint with all of you.
 This doesn’t seem to be the method Sherwin William uses to lighten paint.
 I’m thinking it’s just a matter of typing in 50% lighter or the press of a few buttons to lighten paint.
 Point is, they can do it!